lacasseio/native-samples/swift/swift-package-manager/README.md

-# Application with Swift package manager conventions (swift-package-manager)
+# Application with Swift package manager conventions

 This sample shows how to configure Gradle to use a source layout that is different to its conventions.
 In this case, the sample uses the typical layout for a Swift Package Manager package.
 It contains an application and a single library.
 The source files for the application and libraries are all under a single `Sources` directory.